Prevention of Ectopic Pregnancy

 Statistically, ectopic pregnancies account for about 1% to 3% of all pregnancies worldwide.
 Among these cases, approximately 98% occur within the fallopian tubes.
 Apart from the fallopian tubes, an ectopic pregnancy can also develop in the cervix, ovaries, or abdominal cavity.

 Anatomical Insight: Under normal circumstances, hair-like structures called cilia line the internal surface of the fallopian tubes.
-These cilia are strictly responsible for carrying the fertilized egg smoothly into the uterus.
+The movement of these cilia and the peristalsis of the muscle layer of the tube are responsible for carrying the fertilized egg smoothly into the uterus.
 This transport process typically takes 4 to 5 days after ovulation occurs.

 Primary Risk Factors and Root Causes